drisley0302/get_started_sphinx/source/SafeAtHome.rst

 Keeping the Person with Dementia Safe at Home
 ##############################################

 A diagnosis of dementia has been made.
 Of course, this has, most likely, been a shock to both you and your loved one.
 Now what?
 Is it possible for a person diagnosed with dementia to remain in their home?
 The answer is a resounding "yes" - at least for a while.
 Now that your loved one and concerned family or friends understand the cognitive difficulties that your loved one is facing, a decision may be made for him/her to remain in the home for as long as possible.
 With support, many people can remain in their homes.
 The following are ways to provide a safe in-home support system.

-*Neighbors* Leave a set of house keys with a trusted neighbor.
+- *Neighbors* Leave a set of house keys with a trusted neighbor.
 Make sure there is access to the home, and someone can enter the home if a problem arises.

-*Phone Check-ins* Arrange for someone to call or visit your loved one daily.
+- *Phone Check-ins* Arrange for someone to call or visit your loved one daily.

-*Purchase a medical alert system*  Consider one that is wearable.
+- *Purchase a medical alert system*  Consider one that is wearable.
 Research the service that is the best fit for your loved one's needs.

-*Appliance safety* Consider upgrading appliances to those that have automatic shut off.
+- *Appliance safety* Consider upgrading appliances to those that have automatic shut off.
 Tea kettles, coffee makers, even stove tops can be installed with automatic shut off timers.
 Remove fuses in the oven and shut off the gas.

-Lower temperature of hot water heater.
-Minimizes the chance of accident	Some people may find the changes confusing or frustrating.
-Occupational therapists and social workers assessments from community support agencies 	Identify risk and enhance safety Emergency call system.
-Person has 24-hour access to help should a problem arise.
-Person may not be able to understand concept or use of call button.
+Lower hot water heater temperature.

+- *Phone System* Install a phone that can be programmed with phone numbers of your love done's care circle and emergency help.
+Seek out phones that are designed for elderly or memory impaired individuals.
 Daily Living	Get help with tasks such as housekeeping and meal preparation, or with personal care such as bathing.
 Someone is in the home to supervise activity and provide companionship.
 Tasks get accomplished.
 Person with disease may be reluctant or resistant to accepting help.
 Sort closets and dresser drawers to make only the necessary clothes available.
 Makes decisions about what to wear easier.
 Does not help if the person has trouble knowing when or how to dress.
 Food	Meals on Wheels.
 Delivery of hot meal once a day.
 No way to monitor if food has been eaten or stored properly.